tad-swift/tadreik/README.md

 - Hi, I’m @tadreik
-- I’m interested in iOS app development.
+- I’m interested in iOS app development
-- I’m currently learning Swift, Firebase, Stripe integrations.
-- I’m looking to collaborate on any iOS app.
 - How to reach me: email me at tadreik@gmail.com

 <!---